godotengine/godot-docs/tutorials/engine/pausing_games.rst

 Doing so will have the following behavior:

--  2D and 3D Physics will be stopped.
+-  2D and 3D physics will be stopped.
 -  _process and _fixed_process will not be called anymore in nodes.
 -  _input and _input_event will not be called anymore either.